MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Get-NonRemovableAppsPolicy.md

 # Get-NonRemovableAppsPolicy

 ## SYNOPSIS
-Gets a list of the app packages that are installed and configured as non-removable apps.
+Returns the  a list of the app packages that are installed and configured as non-removable apps.

 ## SYNTAX

+### ByOffline

 ```powershell
 Get-NonRemovableAppsPolicy